rodrimati1992/structural_crates/readme.md

     A feature is for enabling support of Rust versions from 1.36 onwards , this is automatically enabled by `structural`'s build script.

+- `specialization`:
+    Enables specialization inside structural,without enabling the nightly feature flag.
+    This is for the case that specialization is stabilized after the last update to this library.

+- `nightly_specialization`:
+    Enables specialization inside structural,
+    requires nightly because it enables the nightly feature.

+Specialization is used inside structural for performance reasons.
+There are no benchmarks comparing when specialization is enabled and disabled yet.

 # Minimum Rust version